BioSchemas/bioschemas.github.io/pages/_tutorials/community/taxon.md

 ## How to decide whether to use Taxon or TaxonName?

 If you are unsure whether your resources deal with taxa or taxon names, just follow this simple rule:
-- When you resources are primarily about biology in the broad sense, organisms, biological features, life traits, phenotypes etc., then most likely you should use the Taxon profile.
+- When your resources are primarily about biology in the broad sense, organisms, biological features, life traits, phenotypes etc., then most likely you should use the Taxon profile.
 - When your resources relate to the publication and typification of scientific names, specifically when this pertains to the application of a Code of nomenclature, then you should use the TaxonName profile.